-Dowell Solutions has received many enquiries from employers concerned about Provisional Improvement Notices (PINs), what they must do if one is received, and under what circumstances can they be applied.
+Dowell Solutions has received many inquiries from employers concerned about Provisional Improvement Notices (PINs), what they must do if one is received, and under what circumstances can they be applied.
 We understand that many employers, now known as PCBUs, maybe feeling that they have been left in the dark about these PINs unless they have attended the bridging HSR Course themselves.

 Unfortunately, there hasn’t been a fact sheet or notice developed by governing authorities regarding advice on what PCBUs should do or can expect in regards to PINs.
-Hopefully this article will help you gain some understanding of it.
+Hopefully, this article will help you gain some understanding of it.

 Provisional Improvement Notice (PIN)